daniel-m-campos/grid-mapper/README.md

-# SLAM Example
+# SLAM Binary Bayes Filter

-A simple binary Bayes filter example for SLAM
+A small example of using a Binary Bayes Filter for SLAM